archondigital/archondigital.github.io/_posts/2010-03-16-twitter-ibang-level-vs-plurk-loser-which-is-better.md

 ---
+published: true
-title: 'Twitter vs Plurk &#8211; Which is Better?'
+post_title: 'Twitter vs Plurk &#8211; Which is Better?'
 author: Jon Cuevas
 layout: post
 excerpt: "This idea has always been bugging me for quite some time now and though I have my own opinion about it I&#8217;d still want to ask you people which is better, Plurk or Twitter?"